DiscipleTools/disciple-tools-webform/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-webform.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-webform)

 ![Webform](https://raw.githubusercontent.com/DiscipleTools/disciple-tools-webform/master/documentation/webform-banner.png)
-# Disciple Tools - Webform
+# Disciple.Tools - Webform

-Add a lead form to any website and integrate those leads into the Disciple Tools system.
+Add a lead form to any website and integrate those leads into the Disciple.Tools system.
 Build custom lead forms through an admin interface, assign leads to dispatcher, and tag with sources.
-Special security design allows for forms to be served from one system and privately transferred to the Disciple Tools system.
+Special security design allows for forms to be served from one system and privately transferred to the Disciple.Tools system.

 ## Purpose